payday-restoration/restoration-mod/README.md

 The still unused Biker Dozer
 and the creation of the map package.

-fuglore doing all the crazy AI and tactic changes and providing Less Flat "The Classic" Lighting for implementation.
+fuglore doing all the crazy AI and tactic changes, adding the common enemy pain lines stuff, making the Voiceline Framework function better and providing Less Flat "The Classic" Lighting for implementation.

 Ravicale reworking some perk decks, overhauling dodge, and other gameplay tweaks.